 Learn about supported fonts in Datylon

-There is quite a difference regarding supported fonts in Datylon for Illustrator versus the Datylon web app.
+There is quite a difference regarding supported fonts in Datylon for Illustrator versus Datylon Online app.
 Therefore the below article is split into one section per each Datylon product.

 Tip: Use the filter in any Datylon font selector to quickly find the right font.
 Just type a text string and all font names containing that string will be shown in the list.
 To see the full list again, delete the text string typed.